-Gap analysis is a useful technique that can be used to determine the differences between two states of the architecture.
+Gap Analysis is a useful technique that can be used to determine the differences between two states of the architecture.
 It is typically performed between a baseline architecture and a target architecture, or between a baseline and any intervening transition architectures.
-Gap analysis is an important step that should be performed before a roadmap can be created, and solution options can be described and migration planning commenced.
-The gaps can be of three types:
+Gap Analysis is an important step that should be performed before a roadmap can be created, solution options can be described and migration planning commenced.
+A gap can be one of three types: